 Pineapple Apricot Pepper Spread – tbd

 Chili Starter – I have yet to try this as its intended use for chili, but it’s brilliant for instant red enchiladas!
 Follow the steps above for the Salsa Verde and skip the butter and flour.
-Just think with stock and go.
+Just thin with stock.
+Make your corn tortillas soft however you like, and assemble in a baking dish with cooked chicken and jack cheese on top.
+Bake at 400 degrees until bubbly, in my oven that’s about 20 minutes.
 It’s nice and smoky and goes nicely with River of Skulls.

 Tangy Thai Dressing – Instant Thai chicken salad.
 Lettuce, veggies, cooked chicken, toss with the dressing, top with a handful of chopped peanuts, and there you go.
 Pair with Calaveras Rosa.